Akshar701/Traffic-simulation-rl/README.md

 # 🚦 Traffic Signal Control with Reinforcement Learning

 A modular traffic signal control system using SUMO simulation and reinforcement learning for intelligent traffic management.
+This repository includes both a Tkinter-based live dashboard and a comprehensive Streamlit web dashboard for real-time traffic monitoring and control.

 ## 📁 **Project Structure**